White spots in your throat may seem a little scary, but they’re not usually a sign of anything too serious.

 - A rash (called scarlet fever)

 A group of bacteria called streptococcus causes strep throat.
 Your doctor can take a throat swab and do a quick test to tell if you have the infection.
-If the sample comes back positive, she'll give you antibiotics to kill the bacteria.
+If the sample comes back positive, they'll give you antibiotics to kill the bacteria.
 You may start to feel better in as little as a day, but the antibiotics need about 10 days to finish the job.

 The two tonsils at the back of your throat filter out germs to keep you healthy, but those germs can get trapped inside and cause an infection.